jtc42/webthing-python/README.rst

                   'readOnly': True,
               }))

-In this example, we pass a `readproperty` function that will read and return the sensor value every time it is requested.
+In this example, we pass a `readproperty` method that will read and return the sensor value every time it is requested.

 Alternatively, we can create a thread that queries the physical sensor every few seconds.
+We first remove the `readproperty` argument from our Property.

   .. code:: python